Winston C. Hackett

 Dr. Winston Clifton Hackett (1881–1949) was the first African American physician in Arizona.
-He was the founder of the Booker T. Washington Memorial Hospital, the first hospital in Phoenix which served the African American community.
+He was the founder of the Booker T. Washington Memorial Hospital, which was the first hospital in Phoenix which served the African American community.

-Early years
+Early life and education

 Hackett was born in Tyler, Texas, where he received his primary and secondary education.
-He became a student of the Tuskegee University.
-The Tuskegee University is a private, historically black university (HBCU) located in Tuskegee, Alabama.
-It was established by Booker T. Washington.
+He became a student of the Tuskegee University, a historically black university (HBCU) in Tuskegee, Alabama.

-He continued his medical studies at the Meharry Medical College, which is located in Nashville, Tennessee, United States.
-The college is a graduate and professional institution affiliated with the United Methodist Church whose mission is to educate health care professionals and scientists.
-Hackett graduated and earned his medical degree in obstetrics.
+He continued his medical studies at the Meharry Medical College in Nashville, Tennessee, United States, where he graduated with a medical degree in obstetrics.

 Medical practice in Phoenix

 Hackett moved to Phoenix in 1916 and established his medical practice in his home which was located at 729 W. Sherman Street.
 He thus became the first African-American physician in Arizona.
-He was married to Ayra Elberta Hammonds Hackett (1896–1932), also a native of Texas, with whom he had two children Winstona Hackett Aldridge (1917–2017) and John Prentice Hackett (1918–1925).
-In 1925, the family moved to 1334 E. Jefferson Street.
-Ayra assisted with the deliverance of newborns in their home for five years.
+In 1925, Hackett, his wife Ayra, and his two children moved to 1334 E. Jefferson Street.
 This was a time in the history of Phoenix when many African-Americans were often denied medical care because the city was segregated.
-Hackett also saw to the needs of those of the white race with socially stigmatized ailments who were denied medical care.
+Hackett also saw to the needs of white patients with socially stigmatized ailments who were denied medical care.

-His wife, Ayra, was also very active in the community.
-She founded a weekly newspaper, the Arizona Gleam, in 1929, which she published from their home.
-She was the only African American female newspaper owner in Arizona.
-She was also the president of the First Colored Baptist Church’s Baptist Young People’s Union (B.PY.U.).